 Chopped Salad with Spicy Tomato Vinaigrette ~ who in their right mind doesn’t love a great chopped salad?
 This one has it all, and then some, making it a light and healthy meal that doesn’t skimp on anything!

-Hey everybody – I’m home from Florida, and this hearty chopped salad with a spicy tomato vinaigrette is just what the doctor ordered after more than a week of vacation eating.
+I’m back from vacation this week and this hearty chopped salad with a spicy tomato vinaigrette is just what the doctor ordered after more than a week of holiday eating.
 (I’m looking at you, onion strings…) Healthy and simple is my mantra for the week.
-Don’t get me wrong, though, I ate like a queen with my Dad and his wife Kathy, but now I need to get back to reality.
+Don’t get me wrong, though, I ate like a queen while I was away, but now I need to get back to reality.
 I think a chopped salad like this is just about as far as you can take a salad and still call it a salad – it’s downright loaded.
 But it’s definitely healthy, and figure friendly, not to mention fork friendly!

 When a chopped salad is good and fresh, it’s one of the best meals around.
 And making it yourself can turn what is sometimes a blah cafeteria staple into a really spectacular meal.
 The key is to use good fresh ingredients, (duh) and lots of them.
 But that doesn’t mean you can’t take advantage of a few shortcuts…I used a rotisserie chicken, canned chickpeas, and a handful of olives from my supermarket’s olive bar to round out my array of chopped goodies.
 The bacon can crisp and the eggs boil while you are prepping the rest.